 \section{Automated market making}

-In this section, we discuss how CFMMs operate and how they differ from electronic markets where traders interact through an LOB.
-In particular, we describe the interactions of market participants with a CFMM that is in charge of a pair of assets.
-We use transaction data from Uniswap v3 to study the activity of market participants, the dynamics of liquidity, and implicit transaction costs.
+In this section, we discuss how CFMs operate and how they differ from electronic markets where traders interact through an LOB.
+In particular, we describe the interactions of market participants with a CFM that is in charge of a pair of assets.
+We use transaction data from Uniswap v3 to study the activity of market participants, the dynamics of liquidity, and execution costs.